EarthenSky/advent-of-code-2020/README.md

 # advent-of-code-2020
  Solutions to advent of code 2020 puzzles

-### Sub goals:
-In addition to trying to solve all of the puzzles within 2020, my sub goals are (in order of importance):
-- 1. to make every solution run consistently in less than a second on my computer (8 3.6ghz cores, nvidea 960 gpu).
-- 2. to make every solution as simple as possible
-- 3. to make every solution as small as possible

 ### Directories:
 - src_decaf/ -> programs written using the decaf programming language as described here ( http://anoopsarkar.github.io/compilers-class/decafspec.html )
 - src_python/ -> using python version 3.7